bpmoran/speech_recognition/README.md

 1. Run the install script from the command line with `source ./install.sh`.<br/>
 This will start a virtual environment and install the required python packages.<br/>
 2. Run print_channels.py to find your system's microphone index.
 Update INPUT_DEVICE_INDEX in config.yaml to the appropriate index.
-3. Download your desired Vosk model from [https://alphacephei.com/vosk/models](the vosk website) and update your config to point at the model path.
+3. Download your desired Vosk model from [the vosk website](https://alphacephei.com/vosk/models) and update your config to point at the model path.

 </br>